rhk7913/docker.github.io/index.md

 ![Ubuntu 64-bit (2)-2022-11-10-10-07-22](https://user-images.githubusercontent.com/114512130/201163472-062faeb6-04d0-4208-9c48-6d84b25f64ec.png)

+**Note:** I used the following references, https://linuxiac.com/wordpress-with-docker/ and https://www.linode.com/docs/guides/wordpress-with-docker-compose/, for the remaining steps.

 # Create a directory

 A directory is created to store the data from WordPress for Docker Compose.

 The following command will create a WordPress directory: